Microsoft Teams vs. Slack vs. SharePoint: Users Weigh Inon 16 July 2019

 Overall, he finds Slack to be the best of the three platforms, though he’s still searching for a solution that does everything he needs.

 Want to try out a different platform that has actually made other teams “far more collaborative” than they previously were?
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.

 Evolution Sometimes Requires Change